FEniCS/basix/INSTALL.md

 ## Running the unit tests

-To install Basix and the extra depedencies required to run the Python unit tests:
+To install Basix and the extra dependencies required to run the Python unit tests:

 ```console
 pip install .[test]